We often hear beginner questions like this one:

 Equivalent Focal Length is often said as Effective Focal Length.
 But the meaning and use is:

-Using a longer lens focal length magnifies size to crop the field of view smaller, and a smaller sensor simply captures a smaller image and smaller field of view.
-Crop Factor is the numerical degree in this concept of a smaller sensor cropping the image and field of view smaller.
+Using a longer lens focal length magnifies size which the sensor size crops the field of view smaller.
+A smaller sensor simply captures a smaller image with a smaller field of view.
+Crop Factor is the numerical degree in this concept of a smaller sensor cropping the image and the field of view smaller.

 A Crop Factor of 1.5 means that (if both are using the same lens with same focal length) the larger Full Frame sensor sees a Field of View 1.5x larger dimensions than the small sensor (orange sensor case in diagram).
 In this case, the smaller sensor Field of View is 1/1.5 size of the larger one (1/1.5 = 2/3 size if 1.5x, or 5/8 size if 1.6x).

 So, if the 1.5x larger Full Frame sensor instead uses another lens focal length 1.5x longer, then it sees the same smaller (equivalent) Field of View as the smaller sensor using the shorter lens (the green sensor case in diagram).
 The usual concept about Equivalent Focal Length is that it is on the other camera with the larger sensor, normally compared to 35 mm film size (called Full Frame size).
 The Equivalent Focal Length applies to the 35 mm film camera frame.

 Or, if both use the same focal length lens, standing in the same place, then the larger sensor simply sees a larger field of view.
 But if the smaller cropped sensor simply stands back 1.5x further than the larger sensor, it also again sees the same larger Field of View.
 It is still a smaller image, but the same field of view in this case.